 President's agenda.
 EP President Martin Schulz will meet European Central Bank President Mario Draghi, hold a press point following the presentation of the Charter on Digital Rights and meet French Interior Minister Bernard Cazeneuve, on Monday.
 The President will meet Speaker of Albania’s Parliament Ilir Meta and Turkish-Cypriot Community leader Mustafa Akıncı, on Tuesday.
 On Friday, President Schulz will deliver a keynote speech at the “Europe calling" event on the occasion of the 25th Anniversary Maastricht Treaty, in Maastricht.

 Upcoming Maltese Council Presidency.
 The EP Conference of Presidents (EP President and political group leaders) will go to Valetta to meet Malta’s President Marie-Louise Coleiro Preca, Prime Minister Joseph Muscat and political leaders.
 They will also hold a press conference.

 Pre-session press briefing.
 The EP Press Service will hold a press briefing with the EP's political group spokespersons at 11.00 on Friday.
 (Anna Politkovskaya room, press centre, Brussels)

-EP Press Service contact during the weekend
+EP Press Service contact 3 and 4 December

-Phone: +32 498 98 33 32
+Mobile: +32 498 98 33 32